MeltemKocak/flutter24_bootcamp/README.md

 ### 1. Today(Home)Page
 - **User-Friendly Interface:** The home page has a simple and minimalist design that allows users to easily get used to the application.
-- **Daily Work and Completed Tasks:** Users can see their work for that day, their long-term goals, and whether they have completed them or not in the categorization.
+- **Daily Task and Completed Tasks:** Users can see their work for that day, their long-term goals, and whether they have completed them or not in the categorization.
 This makes daily task management and tracking easier.
-- **Weekly Calendar:** The weekly calendar at the top makes it easy for users to switch between different days.
+- **Calendar:** The weekly and monthly calendar at the top allows users to easily navigate between different days and view upcoming goals.
+- **Categorization:** On the home page, users can filter to see only habits or the to-do list for the day.
+They can also star important items and apply extra filters accordingly.
+- **Adding, Editing, and Deleting Daily Tasks:** The plus button on the home page allows users to easily add daily tasks.
+For recurring tasks, they can set the frequency and select the days and times they recur.
+Tasks can be edited or deleted by clicking on them.
+-

-### 2. Goals Page
+### 2. Habit Page
-- **Grid View:** All goals are presented in a view where users can easily see their progress.
+- **Habit Progress View:** All habits are presented in a view where users can easily track their progress.
-- **Goal Details:** By clicking on the goal, the details, start date, completion status and statistics of the goal can be accessed.
+- **Habit Details:** Clicking on a habit provides details such as the start date, completion status, and statistics.
-- **Adding and Removing Targets:** New targets can be added or existing targets can be archived.
+- **Adding and Removing Habits:** New habits can be added easily with the plus button on the habit page, and they can be deleted by swiping left on the main habit page or edited in the detailed view screen.
-- **Data Analysis:** Users can visually see their progress on the goals they set statistically and long-term development with a 365-day grid view
+- **Data Analysis:** Users can see the long-term progress of their goals statistically and visually with a 12-month calendar view.
-- **AI-Assisted Planning:** Artificial intelligence helps users plan and break down their goals.
-It also gives suggestions on how many days the goals should last.
-- **Community Goal tracking:** Users can set common goals with their friends and work on them together.
+- **Community Habit Tracking:** Users can set common goals with friends and work together on these goals.
-    * **Common Goals and Progress Tracking:** Users can track their progress on common goals they set with their friends, with percentages.
+    * **Common Habits and Progress Tracking:** Users can track the progress of common goals set with friends as percentages.
+    * **Adding Habits with Friends:** Users can enter the email addresses of friends using the app while adding or editing goals to send a request to create goals together.
-    * **Progress Graphs:** Users can see their own and their friends' progress graphically.
-These graphics increase users' motivation.
+    * **Progress Charts:** Users can visually see their and their friends' progress with a 12-month calendar and weekly charts, which help boost motivation.
-    * **Goal Details:** Details and progress of the goals set with friends can be viewed on the challenge page.
-This page also includes buttons for adding and editing goals.
+    * **Goal Details:** The details and progress of goals set with friends can be viewed by clicking on the goal.
+This page also includes goal editing buttons.

 ### 3. Journal
-- **Daily Notes:** Users can keep a diary and record notes in chronological order.
-A separate note can be entered for each day.
+- **Daily Notes& Journal:** U: Users can keep a journal chronologically and record notes.
+Multiple notes can be entered for each day using the plus button on the main journal page.
-- **Adding Images and Text:** In addition to adding text to journal notes, images can also be added.
-This makes notes richer and more meaningful.
+- **Adding Picture and Voice Records:** In addition to text, users can add visuals and voice recordings to their journal notes, making the notes richer and more meaningful.
+- **Locked Journal Page:** Users can transfer their private notes to a locked journal page to ensure privacy.

 ### 4. Profile Page
-- **All Goals and Archive:** All goals and archived data of users are displayed on this page.
-Users can easily access their past goals and completed tasks.
+- **All Habits and Archive:** All completed and ongoing habits are displayed on this page.
-- **Detailed Progress Analysis:** Users' personal progress is analyzed graphically and statistically.
-These analyzes help users better understand their progress.
+- **Detailed Progress Analysis:** Users' personal progress is analyzed graphically and statistically on a daily and weekly basis, helping users better understand their development.
+- **Profile Settings:** Users can personalize the app by selecting their profile photo and username.

+### 5. AI-Powered Personal Story Tool:
+- **Creating Personal Stories:** Users can be the main character in stories created based on their data, generate new stories daily, and analyze themselves in a fun way, making time management processes easier.
+- **Easy Access from Every Page:** Users can easily access the Personal Story Tool from the story icon at the top right of every page or create their stories with the create story button on the profile page.

 ### 5. Settings
 - **Profile Settings:**